René J. Marquez

 2003 St. Francis and the Firenze Dogs, West Gallery, Manila, Philippines

-2001 Recent Painting, Mezanine Gallery, Delaware State Building, Wilmington, DE
+2001 Recent Painting, Delaware Division of the Arts, Wilmington, DE

 Call me 'Lucky', Center for Creative Arts, Yorklyn, DE